POSH

 Step 5 — Ask calm, simple questions

-Keep the questions short, factual, and non-accusing.
+Keep questions short, factual, and non-accusing.

 “Can you show me what happened?”